melt-umn/monto-v3-draft/content/draft01/index.md

 ## 4.2.
 Version Negotiation

-After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientNegotiation`](#4-5-1-clientnegotiation) Message as the body.
+After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientNegotiation`](#4-4-1-clientnegotiation) Message as the body.
 The Broker SHALL check that it is compatible with the Client.
-The Broker SHALL respond with a [`ClientBrokerNegotiation`](#4-5-2-clientbrokernegotiation) Message.
+The Broker SHALL respond with a [`ClientBrokerNegotiation`](#4-4-2-clientbrokernegotiation) Message.
 If the Broker is compatible with the Client, this response SHALL have an HTTP Status of 200.
 If the Broker and Client are not compatible, the response SHALL instead have an HTTP Status of 409.

 If the HTTP Status is 200, the Client SHALL check that it is compatible with the Broker.
 If the HTTP Status is not 200 or the Client and Broker are not compatible as determined by the Client, the Client SHOULD inform the user and MUST close the connection.

 Compatibility between versions of the Client Protocol SHALL be determined using the Semantic Versioning rules.
 Additionally, a Client MAY reject a Broker that is known to not follow this specification correctly, and vice versa.

 If the intersection of the `extensions` field of the `ClientNegotiation` and `ClientBrokerNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
 The semantics of an extension being enabled are left to that extension.
-All non-namespaced extensions are documented in the [Client Protocol Extensions](#4-6-client-protocol-extensions) section below.
+All non-namespaced extensions are documented in the [Client Protocol Extensions](#4-4-client-protocol-extensions) section below.

 ## 4.3.
 Requesting Products

-A Client SHALL request Products by making a POST request to the `/monto/products` path, with a [`ClientRequest`](#4-5-3-clientrequest) Message as the body.
+A Client SHALL request Products by making a POST request to the `/monto/products` path, with a [`ClientRequest`](#4-4-3-clientrequest) Message as the body.

-If the `ClientRequest` Message contains requests for Products which a Service does not expose, or a request for Products from a Service that does not exist, the Broker SHALL respond with an HTTP Status of 400 and the [`ClientSingleRequest`](#4-5-4-clientsinglerequest) Message corresponding to the illegal request as the body.
+If the `ClientRequest` Message contains requests for Products which a Service does not expose, or a request for Products from a Service that does not exist, the Broker SHALL respond with an HTTP Status of 400 and the [`ClientSingleRequest`](#4-4-4-clientsinglerequest) Message corresponding to the illegal request as the body.

-Otherwise, the Broker SHALL respond with an HTTP Status of 200 and a [`BrokerResponse`](#4-5-5-brokerresponse) Message as the body.
+Otherwise, the Broker SHALL respond with an HTTP Status of 200 and a [`BrokerResponse`](#4-4-5-brokerresponse) Message as the body.
 Each member of the `BrokerResponse` Message corresponds to one of the requests from the `ClientRequest` Message.
 No particular order is enforced; a Client MUST be able to handle a `BrokerResponse` Message whose elements have a different order from the requests in the `ClientRequest` Message.

 When a Service responds to the Broker with an HTTP Status of 200, the corresponding BrokerSingleResponse MUST be a `BrokerProductResponse`.
-Conversely, when the Service responds to the Broker with a [`ServiceError`](TODO), the BrokerSingleResponse MUST be a `BrokerErrorResponse`.
+Conversely, when the Service responds to the Broker with a [`ServiceError`](#5-5-6-serviceerror), the BrokerSingleResponse MUST be a `BrokerErrorResponse`.
 If another error occurs while retrieving the Product, the BrokerSingleResponse MUST be a `BrokerErrorResponse`.
-The `"value"` field SHOULD state that the error came from the Broker rather than the Service.
+The `value` field SHOULD state that the error came from the Broker rather than the Service.

-## 4.5.
+## 4.4.
 Client Protocol Messages

-{{% draft01-message 4 5 1 ClientNegotiation %}}
+{{% draft01-json 4 4 1 ClientNegotiation %}}
-{{% draft01-message 4 5 2 ClientBrokerNegotiation %}}
+{{% draft01-json 4 4 2 ClientBrokerNegotiation %}}
-{{% draft01-message 4 5 3 ClientRequest %}}
+{{% draft01-json 4 4 3 ClientRequest %}}
-{{% draft01-message 4 5 4 ClientSingleRequest %}}
+{{% draft01-json 4 4 4 ClientSingleRequest %}}
-{{% draft01-message 4 5 5 BrokerResponse %}}
+{{% draft01-json 4 4 5 BrokerResponse %}}

-## 4.6.
+## 4.5.
 Client Protocol Extensions

-Once extensions have been thought through, documented, and have a reference implementation, they can be submitted to become un-namespaced, and will appear in this section.
+Currently, there are no built-in extensions defined for the Client Protocol.
+However, a Client or Broker MAY support arbitrary extensions whose names are in the form of the [`NamespacedName`](#3-1-1-namespacedname) above.

 # 5. The Service Protocol